Picture credit: Michael Ochs Archives/Getty Images

 Columbia and Eddie are thrilled when they see each other.
 They enjoy each other’s company.
 They are not a means to an end for one another but the end itself: “With your arms around your girl, you try to sing along |It felt pretty good.”
 They dance and sing, kiss and cling to each other, but that is all.
 That is enough.
 There is nothing illicit or taboo or revolutionary about their love but it remains playful.
 It is “rock and roll” and Eddie feels his soul blessed when he is united with his girl.

-When Eddie is murdered by Frank, she turns into a “dope” of a different kind.
+When Eddie is murdered by Frank, she turns to a “dope” of a different kind.
 For Columbia, sex murders love, and sensuality becomes inaccessible to her — “he locked the door and threw away the key.”
 For Rocky, sex makes love impossible, and he is trapped chasing erotic highs in order to soothe and orientate himself.
 Even though it makes his life a “misery”, it is all he can “trust” – it is the one constant.

 Their sexual revolution, “It was great when it all began” but by the end Riff Raff declares “Your [Frank’s] mission is a failure | Your lifestyle’s too extreme.”